hirushiharan/opencv_identify_numbers/README.md

     python app.py
     ```

+5. Navigate to the templates folder, where the index.html is available

+6. Run HTML frontend server

+    ```bash
+    python -m http.server
+    ```

-5. Open a web browser and go to `http://localhost:5000` to access the application.
+Open a web browser and go to `http://localhost:8000` to access the application.

 6. Adjust the HSV values using the sliders as needed.